SamStudio8/samstudio8.github.io.off/_posts/2015-04-27-what-am-i-doing.md

 break apart chemical bonds in presence of water), so we can turn the problem on its head a little.
-Instead of creating an assembly and assigning taxonomic and functional annotations to every single one of the resulting contigs then filtering the results by those that resemble hydrolasic behaviour -- treating each contig as equally interesting -- we can just look at contigs that contain coding regions for the creation of hydrolases directly!
+Instead of creating an assembly and assigning taxonomic and functional annotations to every single one of the resulting contigs then filtering the results by those that resemble hydrolasic behaviour
+- treating each contig as equally interesting - we can just look at contigs that contain coding regions for the creation of hydrolases directly!
 We can use a short-read aligner such as `rapsearch` or `BLAST` to search for needles from a hydrolase-specific database of our own construction, instead of a larger, more general bacterial database.

 We can then query the assembly for the original raw reads that built the contig on which strong hits for hydrolases appear.
-We can then take a closer look at these reads alone, filtering out whole swathes of the assembly (and thus millions of reads) that are "not interesting" in terms of our search.
+We can take a closer look at these reads alone, filtering out whole swathes of the assembly (and thus millions of reads) that are "uninteresting" in terms of our search.

 We want to identify and extract interesting enzymes and the sequences that derive them, discovering a